mmoaay/Bamboots/README.md

 - `UITableViewCell+MBLoadable`: With this extension, you can pass a cell directly into the `load` method of `DataRequest`.
 - `UIRefreshControl+MBLoadable`: With this extension, you can pass a UIRefreshControl directly into the `load` method of `DataRequest`.
 - `UIProgressView+MBProgressable`: With this extension, you can pass a UIProgressView directly into the `progress` method of `DataRequest`.
-- `UIScrollView+MBContainable`: Extension UIScrollView conforms to `MBContainable` protocol.
+- `UIScrollView+MBContainable`: Extending UIScrollView to conform to `MBContainable` protocol.
-- `UITableViewCell+MBContainable`: Extension UITableViewCell conforms to `MBContainable` protocol.
+- `UITableViewCell+MBContainable`: Extending UITableViewCell to conform to `MBContainable` protocol.
-- `UIViewController+MBContainable`: Extension UIViewController conforms to `MBContainable` protocol.
+- `UIViewController+MBContainable`: Extending UIViewController to conform to `MBContainable` protocol.
 - `MBActivityIndicator`: Default mask for UITableViewCell and UIButton
 - `MBMaskView`: Default mask for other.

 ## Features

- 1. There is no need to inherit any object to get the features it has, so you can extension any features you want without changing the code of **MBNetwork** itself.
+ 1. There is no need to inherit any object to get the features it has, and you can extend any features you want without changing the code of **MBNetwork** itself.
  2. We have **Default** extension for most of the protocol, so you can easily startup.
- 3. And if you have special needs, extension or conform to it.
+ 3. And if you have special needs, extend or conform to it.
- 4. The API was designed with the principles of Alamofire, So you can also extension it as **MBNetwork** already have done for you.
+ 4. The API was designed with the principles of Alamofire, So you can also extend it as **MBNetwork** already have done for you.
  5. Mainly focus on things between business development and Alamofire, not network request itself.

 ## Requirements